 - Add drains or scuppers.
 Have your roofing contractor and plumber work together – possibly with an engineer – to help determine the optimum placement and feasibility.

 Investigating the cause of ponding water on the existing roof will help you make determinations about the new roof design.
 An engineer will help determine the placement of new roof drains; there are some locations where a drain isn’t feasible.
 Make sure there are no structural problems.
 If the roof trusses are too far apart or the decking has corroded, deck deflection is probably to blame for poor drainage.
 Your reroofing project must remedy this to avoid the same problem in the future.

 Slope is critical on commercial and industrial buildings because it facilitates proper water drainage.
-Unless the existing roof already has adequate structural slope, then slope should be added.
+Unless the existing roof already has an adequate structural slope, then slope should be added.
 This is typically accomplished with the addition of tapered insulation.

 If a drain is too high (e.g. if they sit on an I-beam), it might be necessary to sump the drain.
 This can be achieved by adding thicker insulation, so the drain is lower than the field of the roof, and water flows more easily to the drain.